 The Yarra River that flows through the heart of Melbourne city originates in the Yarra Valley.
-The Yarra Valleys has earned its well deserved reputation as a notable wine making district but there are also a range of quality artisan food producers in the area, perfect for a few days escape from the city.
+The Yarra Valleys has earned its well-deserved reputation as a notable winemaking district but there is also a range of quality artisan food producers in the area, perfect for a few days escape from the city.
 Take a drive through the small towns and along the Black Spur Drive beneath the dramatic forest out to the friendly and beautiful town of Marysville.

 Great Ocean Road

-This is an iconic road trip and one we can now highly recommend from first hand experience.
-Although the major stops such as the 12 Apostles are extremely busy the scenery is so stunning you can somewhat over look that and if you have your own transport there are plenty of lookouts and walks that the tours don’t include that are every bit as impressive.
-This should be a must see for every Australian and visitor.
+This is an iconic road trip and one we can now highly recommend from first-hand experience.
+Although the major stops such as the 12 Apostles are extremely busy the scenery is so stunning you can somewhat overlook that and if you have your own transport there are plenty of lookouts and walks that the tours don’t include that is every bit as impressive.
+This should be a must-see for every Australian and visitor.

-Phillip island is located just off Australia’s southern coast and can be accessed by bridge from the mainland.
-It’s best known for it’s nightly parade of little fairy penguins but there is much more to see and do here.
-Beaches, seal tours, an arts trail, artisan food producers and even motor sport are some of the options on offer.
+Phillip Island is located just off Australia’s southern coast and can be accessed by a bridge from the mainland.
+It’s best known for its nightly parade of little fairy penguins but there is much more to see and do here.
+Beaches, seal tours, an arts trail, artisan food producers and even motorsport are some of the options on offer.

 Getting to and around Melbourne

-Their are a good choice of rental car companies available for collection from the airport or the city.
-Rental cars aren’t as cheap in Australia as they are in many parts of the world but it’s still a very flexible and cost effective option if you want to explore outside the city limits.
+There are a good choice of rental car companies available for collection from the airport or the city.
+Rental cars aren’t as cheap in Australia as they are in many parts of the world but it’s still a very flexible and cost-effective option if you want to explore outside the city limits.

 Driving in Australia is on the left and speed limits and other information on road conditions are clearly marked.
 It’s a very scenic country to drive through and if you’re an independent traveller as we are then you’ll appreciate the opportunity to stop and explore when and where you want and see places that the tour buses can’t get to.

-Within the city centre itself we recommend getting around on foot or using the very effective (and free) tram systems.
+Within the city centre, we recommend getting around on foot or using the very effective (and free) tram systems.
 Even if you don’t need to a lap on the historic city circle tram is worth doing to orientate yourself in the city.

 To head out to the suburbs there are some tram routes (eg St Kilda beach) or commuter bus and train services are available.
 Melbourne city has a stored value card for public transport called the Myki that you touch on and off for each trip.
 You can pick these up from some hotels, at 7-Eleven stores or transport hubs.